nutsamet/Assignment-2/README.md

 The post-matching treatment effect (0.83) is different from the pre-matching treatment effect (-0.45).
 This is due to the fact that we reduced the bias Genetic Matching.
 It allowed us to get a better balance between the covariates of the treatment and the control groups and made the causal inference more precise.
 Following the discussion in the paper, after matching, we confirm that the observed politicians are 0.83 times more supportive of women on every additional girl child.

 STEP 5
-Change the parameters in your genetic matching algorithm to improve the balance of the covariates.
-Consider rerunning with M = 2 or 3 or more.
-Consider increasing other parameters in the GenMatch() function such as the number of generations and population size, caliper, etc. Try 10 different ways but don’t report the results of the genetic matching weights or the balance in this document.
-Only report the treatment effect of your top 3 matches.
-For instance, run the Match() function three times for your top 3 genout objects.
-Make sure the summary reports the treatment effect estimate, the standard error, and the confidence interval.
-Do you see a large variation in your treatment effect between your top 3 models?
-Note: For replicability purposes, we need to choose a seed for the GenMatch() function.
-However, setting seed for GenMatch() is different.
-The usual practice of typing set.seed(123) before the GenMatch line doesn’t ensure stochastic stability.
-To set seeds for GenMatch, you have to run GenMatch() including instructions for genoud within GenMatch(), e.g.: GenMatch(Tr, X, unif.seed = 123, int.seed = 92485...).
-You can find info on these .seed elements in the documentation for genoud().
-The special .seed elements should only be present in the GenMatch() line, not elsewhere (because nothing besides GenMatch() runs genoud.
-Note: When you use the GenMatch() function, wrap everything inside the following function invisible(capture.output()).
-This will reduce the unnecessary output produced with the GenMatch() function.
-For instance, you can say: invisible(capture.output(genout_daughters <- GenMatch(...)))
-Note: In the matching assignment, you may find that the Genetic Matching step takes a while, e.g., hours.
-If you have to reduce pop.size to e.g., 10 or 16 to ensure it stops after only an hour or two, that’s fine.
-Running your computer for an hour or two is a good thing.
-Running it for a full day or more is unnecessary overkill (and if this is your situation, change hyperparameters like pop.size to reduce run-time).
-For example, we suggest you modify the pop.size (e.g., you can set it to 5!), max.generations (set it to 2!), and wait.generations (set it to 1!) and that should expedite things.
-Note: Can you set a caliper for one confounding variable, and not others (e.g., only set a caliper for “age”)?
-No and yes.
-No, strictly speaking you can’t.
-But yes, practically speaking you can, if you set other calipers (for the other confounders) that are so wide as to not induce any constraints.
-E.g., in GenMatch, and Match, you could set caliper = c(1e16, 1e16, 0.5, 1e16) and this would induce a certain meaningful caliper for the third confounder in X, without constraining the other confounders (because 1e16 implies a caliper that is so enormously wide that it does not, in practical terms, serve as a caliper at all).
-# Your code here

 #version 1
 invisible(capture.output(genout_1 <- GenMatch(Tr=Tr, X=X, estimand = "ATT", M=2, pop.size = 60, max.generations = 15, wait.generations = 5, unif.seed = 333, int.seed = 3333)))
 m.out_1<- Match(Y = Y, Tr=Tr, X=X, M=2, Weight.matrix = genout_1)